 As a member of the GreenHouse Community, you are invited to join learning groups known as "Guilds."
 Each year, the topical areas represented by Guilds are selected, developed and implemented by students within the program.
 By joining a Guild, you will have the opportunity to work closely with mentors and fellow residents as you acquire new skills and knowledge in an area of environmental interest.

-Each Guild will have events scheduled throughout each semester, and will culminate in celebrations/presentations during community celebrations.
+Each Guild is organized by students and will have events scheduled throughout each semester, and will culminate in celebrations/presentations during community celebrations.
 Returning students will assume initial leadership roles in the guilds, but will work to engage the participation of first-year students as the semester unfolds.
 Faculty, staff, graduate students, and community members will serve as mentors.

 Guilds offerings have included: